Berserk-Games/Tabletop-Simulator-API/docs/musicplayer.md

-MusicPlayer, a static global class, is the in-game music player.
-It allows you to control the music player in the same way that the in-game music player user interface does.
+`MusicPlayer` is a static global class which allows you to control the in-game music playback i.e. the in-game "Music" menu.

-Example usage: `MusicPlayer.repeat_track = true`.

 ##Member Variables